grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 This technique can be used as an extension to the previous one (i.e. starting with a good name), by inserting one more question to the question sequence we followed the last time:

 1. What is the scope of the behavior I'm trying to specify?
-Example answer: I'm trying to specify a behavior of a `Calculator` class.
+Example answer: I'm trying to specify the behavior of a `Calculator` class.
 1. What is the behavior of a `Calculator` class I'm trying to specify?
 Example answer: it should display all entered digits that are not leading zeroes.
-1. **What is the context ("GIVEN") of the behavior, the action ("WHEN") that triggers it and expected reaction ("THEN") of the specified object?
+1. **What is the context ("GIVEN") of the behavior, the action ("WHEN") that triggers it and the expected reaction ("THEN") of the specified object?
 Example answer: Given I turn on the calculator, when I enter any digit that's not a 0 followed by any digits, then they should be visible on the display**.
 1. How to specify this behavior through code?
 Example answer: `[Fact] public void ShouldDisplayAllEnteredDigitsThatAreNotLeadingZeroes() ...` (i.e. a piece of code).

 Alternatively, it can be used without the naming step, when it's harder to come up with a name than with a GIVEN-WHEN-THEN structure.
 In other words, a GIVEN-WHEN-THEN structure can be easily derived from a good name and vice versa.